otto-torino/django-baton/README.md

 Add the service account as a user in Google Analytics.
 The service account you created in the previous step has an email address that you can add to any of the Google Analytics views you'd like to request data from.
 It's generally best to only grant the service account read-only access.

+## <a name="form-tabs"></a>Form tabs

+How I loved django-suit form tabs!

+So this was a feature I couldn't leave without.
+Let's see how to define tabs in your admin forms (everyting is done through js, no templatetags, no templates overriden):

+    class AttributeInline(admin.StackedInline):
+        model = Attribute
+        extra = 1

+    class FeatureInline(admin.StackedInline):
+        model = Feature
+        extra = 1

+    class ItemAdmin(admin.ModelAdmin):
+        list_display = ('label', )
+        inlines = [AttributeInline, FeatureInline, ]

+        fieldsets = (
+            ('Main', {
+                'fields': ('label', ),
+                'classes': ('baton-tabs-init', 'baton-tab-inline-attribute', 'baton-tab-inline-feature', 'baton-tab-fs-content',  ),
+                'description': 'This is a description text'

+            }),
+            ('Content', {
+                'fields': ('text', ),
+                'classes': ('tab-fs-content', ),
+                'description': 'This is a description text'

+            }),
+        )

+As you can see these are the rules:

+- Inline classes remain the same, no action needed
+- In the main fieldset define a `baton-tabs-init` class which enables tabs
+- For every InLine you want to put in a separate tab, add a class `baton-tab-inline-MODELNAME`
+- For every fieldset you want to put in a separate tab, add a class `baton-tab-fs-CUSTOMNAME`, and add a class `tab-fs-CUSTOMNAME` on the fieldset
+- Tabs order respects the defined classes order

+Other features:

+- when some field has an error, the first tab containing errors is opened automatically
+- you can open a tab on page load just by adding an hash to the url, i.e. `#inline-feature`

 ## <a name="customization"></a>Customization

 It's easy to heavily customize the appeareance of __baton__.
 All the stuff is compiled from a modern js app which resides in `baton/static/baton/app`.